cosinekitty/astronomy/source/c/README.md

 1 = the Lagrange point between the major body and minor body.
 2 = the Lagrange point on the far side of the minor body.
 3 = the Lagrange point on the far side of the major body.
 4 = the Lagrange point 60 degrees ahead of the minor body's orbital position.
 5 = the Lagrange point 60 degrees behind the minor body's orbital position.

-The caller passes in the state vector and relative mass for both bodies.
+The caller passes in the state vector and mass for both bodies.
 The state vectors can be in any orientation and frame of reference.
-The body masses can be passed using any consistent units, although it is recommended to call the [`Astronomy_MassProduct`](#Astronomy_MassProduct) to get high-precision values.
+The body masses are expressed as GM products, where G = the universal gravitation constant and M = the body's mass.
+Thus the units for `majorMass` and `minorMass` must be au^3/day^2.
+Use [`Astronomy_MassProduct`](#Astronomy_MassProduct) to obtain GM values for various solar system bodies.

 The function returns the state vector for the selected Lagrange point using the same orientation as the state vector parameters `majorState` and `minorState`, and the position and velocity components are with respect to the major body's center.